njpanderson/myo-webpage/README.md

 });
 ```

 Everything else is pretty much optional.
-You don't *need* to define View frame CSS or any extra CSS on top of Tag itself, but obviously you'll want to make things look a bit nicer so it's recommended.
+You don't *need* to define View frame CSS or any extra CSS on top of tag itself, but obviously you'll want to make things look a bit nicer so it's recommended.